 This 160-acre park provides an excellent opportunity to experience Wisconsin’s glacial history, featuring the Johnstown Moraine and a portion of the Ice Age National Scenic Trail along the northern portion of the site.
 A scenic overlook offers views from the narrow crest of the moraine of the restored oak savannah and surrounding landscapes.
 The southern portion of park offers a 79-acre off-leash dog park that is a community favorite and frequently wins local "best dog park' contests.
 It provides an extensive network trails over varied terrain as well as mowed play areas.

-An interactive Watershed Trail Tour (created by the Upper Sugar Watershed Assocation) can be used by visitors to explore the natural landscapes while learning about the environmental and cultural history of the area.
+In addition, an interactive Watershed Trail Tour (created by the Upper Sugar Watershed Assocation) can be used by visitors to explore the natural landscapes while learning about the environmental and cultural history of the area.
 Download the free GeoTourist app and locate the Prairie Moraine County Park trail to learn more.
 Along the trail you will find numbered sign posts and either listen to or read the story about each site.
 The trail can be accessed from the Ice Age Trail park entrance.

 For more information on vegetation management at this park, please view the links in the Plans/Project tab below.
 View the presentation (PDF) from 2018 for additional background information.